As famous nineteenth-century German politician Otto von Bismarck put it:

 When it comes to the top 10 scamming countries, ID theft statistics show America is nearly always at the top of the list.

 This is the exact reason why federal law enforcement jobs are a necessity.
-Luckily, for all those wanting to join the force, we have tons of opportunities available on our website.
+Luckily, for all those wanting to join the force, we have tons of legal job opportunities available on our website.

 35. Older Americans lose an estimated $2.9 billion a year from scamming.